-The construction began in the dead of night and by early morning, Berliners from both sides of the city knew something was up, with police from each side having to hold back crowds of civilians who tried to impede construction of the barrier.
+The construction began in the dead of night and by early morning, Berliners from both sides of the city knew something was up, with police from each side having to hold back crowds of civilians who tried to impede the construction of the barrier.

-This first iteration of the Berlin Wall was anything but, rather being a collection of cinderblocks, barbed wire, and rubble from destroyed homes.
+This first iteration of the Berlin Wall was anything but, rather a collection of cinderblocks, barbed wire, and rubble from destroyed homes.
 Paramilitary guards on the Eastern side, in the form of the Combat Groups of the Working Class, were ordered to shoot any East Berliner who tried to cross the barricade unlawfully.

 See Related: Interesting Facts About Germany